Nirvana is built for Getting Things Done® – the time-tested method for getting organized, staying focused, and doing what matters.

 - Long-press the from any list to add an item to the bottom of the Inbox.

 - Navigate to the Inbox and press the to add an item to the bottom of the list.

-Once your mind is clear, it’s time to organize and clarify.
+Once your mind is clear, it’s time to clarify and organize.
 Doing this allows you to add related information to your items, knowing that you’ll be able to refer to these details when you need them.

 Nirvana comes with all of the lists you need to get things done, along with ways to provide additional context.
-This makes it simple to organize and clarify the stuff you’ve already captured.
+This makes it simple to clarify and organize the stuff you’ve already captured.
 Look at each item in your Inbox and answer a few questions to decide what to do with it.

 Can it be done in under 2 minutes?

 Do it now!
 Feel great and proceed onwards after you’ve completed all your 2 minute to-dos.
 With each of the items remaining, add as many details as you’d like.
 They’ll come in handy later.

 |What type of activity or category is it related to?||assign some tags|

 |How long will it take to accomplish?||assign the time needed|

 |How much energy will you need to tackle this?||assign the energy needed|